Overview of Co-authoring in SharePoint Online

 How to Co-Author Office Documents in SharePoint Online?

-Once you open the document in edit mode and allowed co-authoring, immediately you’ll see if any other users are working on this document.
+Once you open the document in edit mode and allow co-authoring, immediately, you’ll see if any other users are working on this document.
 Here we see users who are typing away on the document and see exactly what they are typing.
 We also get an indication in the top right-hand corner about people who are editing this document under the “Share” menu.
+SharePoint Online also provides a version history of the document, so users can view previous versions and revert to an earlier version if needed.

 You’ll not only see that there are multiple users editing the document, but also an indication of where they are working inside that document.